khoryongteng/frogger-software-maintenance/README.md

 		- Controllers consists of new controller classes in frogger.controllers.

 	- Singleton pattern
-		- Used for GameController object construction to overcome multiple instance issue when referenced from different controllers.
+		- Used for GameController object construction to overcome multiple instance issue.

 	- Factory pattern
 		- LevelFactory used for construction of level classes to create loose coupling.